NixOS/nix.dev/source/concepts/flakes.md

 Cons:

-- Makes it harder to access such code without using flakes.
+- Makes it harder to access this code without using flakes.

 Alternatives:

 - Use flakes as thin wrappers over existing Nix code, so code can be used in both ways.
 - Use library [`flake-compat`] to expose a flake's default package or shell to non-flake users.
-- Propagate needed parameters across modules either explicitly or using NixOS's [`specialArgs`].
+- Propagate needed parameters across modules explicitly or with NixOS's [`specialArgs`].

 [`flake-compat`]: https://github.com/NixOS/flake-compat
 [`specialArgs`]: https://nixos.org/manual/nixos/unstable/options#opt-_module.args